HEnquist/camilladsp/backend_wasapi.md

 ```

 ### Device names
 The device names that are used for `device:` for both playback and capture are entered as shown in the Windows volume control.
 Click the speaker icon in the notification area, and then click the small up-arrow in the upper right corner of the volume control pop-up.
 This displays a list of all playback devices, with their names in the right format.
 The names can also be seen in the "Sound" control panel app.
 Look at either the "Playback" or "Recording" tab.
 The device name is built from the input/output name and card name, and the format is "{input/output name} ({card name})".
-For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)", and the built in audio of a desktop computer can be "Speakers (Realtek(R) Audio)"
+For example, the VB-CABLE device name is "CABLE Output (VB-Audio Virtual Cable)", and the built in audio of a desktop computer can be "Speakers (Realtek(R) Audio)".

+Specifying "default" will give the default capture or playback device.

 To help with finding the name of playback and capture devices, use the Windows version of "cpal-listdevices" program from here: https://github.com/HEnquist/cpal-listdevices/releases